Alan Shirahama: 2009–2012: Pre-debut

-He played his first lead role in NTV's drama Sugarless starring Gaku Shiiba which theme song "Brave it out" was decided as Generations' major debut song.
+He played his first lead role in NTV's drama Sugarless starring Gaku Shiiba whose theme song "Brave it Out" was decided as Generations' major debut song.

 2014–present: Breakthrough

 In January 2014, Hiro appointed Shirahama to be the leader of Generations.

-On 27 April 2014, Shirahama was one of five people who passed the final audition to join Exile as performers, making him currently member of both Exile and Generations.
+On 27 April 2014, Shirahama was one of five people who passed the final audition to join Exile as a performer, making him currently a member of both Exile and Generations.